JacobJeppesen/jupyterlite-django-deployment/README.md

     │   └── settings.py             <- Settings for the Django project
     └── jupyterliteapp
         ├── urls.py                 <- URL configuration for the JupyterLite app
-        ├── content                 <- Contents for the JupyterLite app └── static
+        ├── contents                <- Contents for the JupyterLite app (i.e., sample noteoboks) └── static
             └── jupyter             <- The static files for the JupyterLite app
 ```